Housing and Shelters

 Tiny Town is the first of its kind in Victoria being made out of shipping containers, which have been converted into living quarters for one person.
 There are 30 of these containers as well separate shower and washroom facilities.
 Each micro-home has a floor size of around 100 square feet and equipped with a bed, nightstand, wardrobe and small fridge.
 They have electricity, but no cooking capacity; residents will have two meals delivered, a cold breakfast and a hot dinner, and will also have access to a common area to reheat food.
 Showers and washrooms are communal, with four dedicated shower/toilet rooms as well as one separate toilet room.
 Our Place Society operates the housing program which offers 24/7 supports.
 Video: Tiny Town Video Media: Tiny Town Opening

-At the Russell Street Transitional Shelter, we offer 60 shelter pods, meals and 24/7 staffing of support workers and security.
-We work in collaboration with many organizations as well as the neighbourhood we reside in to offer a safe and welcoming environment for individuals who have been experiencing homelessness.
+At the temporary Russell Street Transitional Shelter, we offered 60 shelter pods, meals and 24/7 staffing of support workers and security.
+We worked in collaboration with many organizations as well as the neighbourhood we resided in to offer a safe and welcoming environment for individuals who were experiencing homelessness.
+The shelter was closed in 2023 once all residents were moved into permanent housing.
 Video: Russell Street Opening